Kuadrant/api-quickstart/README.md

 cd ~/api-poc-petstore
 kustomize build ./resources/ | envsubst | kubectl --context kind-api-workload-1 apply -f-
 ```

+This will deploy:

+* A `petstore` Namespace
+* A `Secret`, containing a static API key that we'll use later for auth
+* A `Service` and `Deployment` for our petstore app
+* A Gateway API `HTTPRoute` for our petstore app

+#### Route 53 DNS Zone

+When the DNS Policy has been created, and the previously created `HTTPRoute` has been attached, a DNS record custom resource will also be created in the cluster resulting in records being created in your AWS Route53.
+Navigate to Route53 and you should see some new records in the zone.
+The record will have `petstore` in its name.

+### Configuring the region label

 Configure the app `REGION` to be `eu`: